neogeographica/chaintool/docs/overview.rst

    chaintool seq edit [-f] [-q] <seqname>

+The optional flags are the same as for ``set`` above.
 When you invoke an ``edit`` operation, you are presented with a prompt where you can type the commandline or list of command names.
 No special quoting/escaping required.
 If you are modifying an existing command or sequence, the existing content will be placed there for you to edit.

 .. note::